tprasadtp/ubuntu-post-install/docs/clioptions.md

     - If using GitHub gists, please provide raw gist URL.
     - You should only use trusted remote configurations.
 As its a bash script a malicious remote configuration can cause remote code to execute on your system.

-## Do not report statistics

-!!! snippet "Usage"

-    ```console
-    ./after-effects --no-stats
-    ```

-    OR

-    ```console
-    ./after-effects -S
-    ```

-Disables reporting statistics back to server.

-Following might be reported.
-(Nothing more than that)

-- A UUID generated for each execution, (its random and is not persistent across runs),
-- Last exit code.
-- System Architecture (x64/x86/ARM/ARM64).
-- Total execution time.
-- Distribution name (Ubuntu, Linux Mint etc.)
-- Distribution code name (bionic, artful etc)
-- Timezone and system language

-??? question "Privacy Concerns?"

-    - If you are freaking out, its a shell script !!
-You can literally look into it and check what's collected.
-Why if you ask?
-I mostly use it on a bunch of machines/VMs and would like to keep an eye on how it did.
-    - Data will be stored in AWS DynamoDB and Google Firebase Real-time Database.
-    Data will not be shared with any third party.
-Period.
-Only me or my team members will have access to it.
-If you run a search query on google, it probably collects more data than me.
-API endpoints/PaaS/IaaS provider may log your IP addresses, but script does not and WILL not collect IP addresses(local or otherwise).
-    - Script will not collect your full config file either.
-Just flags used (like simulate, fix etc)
-    - If you flood the reporting endpoints, you might get HTTP 429 errors as reporting endpoints have rate limits.

 ## Version

 !!! snippet "Usage"